Return to Transcripts main page

 Palestinians, however, claim it was Israeli fire, perhaps even an errant flare, which the Israelis set off, which may have ignited the fires around the Church of the Nativity here in Bethlehem.

-Again, at this point, it’s impossible to determine the extent of the damage, both sides quarreling over who was responsible for the shooting.
+Again, at this point, its impossible to determine the extent of the damage, both sides quarreling over who was responsible for the shooting.
 It will be some time before we can determine the full extent of the damage, simply because the church itself is under siege.

 The Israelis do not let you close and the Palestinians inside clearly do not let you in close.
 We do not know the extent of the damage.
 We hope to learn that as daylight dawns here very shortly.
 Aaron.